-How do you find out who is anonymously posting information about you, your company, or your country, online?
-We setup a fake company, imaginary CEO, social media and fictitious backers to trap anonymous perpetrators posing as our clients' Ministry of Finance.
+How do you find out who anonymously posts information about you, your company, or your country online?
+We set up a fake company, imaginary CEO, social media, and fictitious backers to trap anonymous perpetrators posing as our clients' Ministry of Finance.
 This is how we did it.

 Our client, a country, had a problem with someone claiming to be a representative of their Ministry of Finance who was offering financial incentives for startups willing to relocate to their country.
 Of course there was a "small administrative fee" due in advance for their generosity.
 Clearly this negatively affected the country's online reputation so we sprang into action!

 In our case, we led the perpetrators into thinking we were interested parties located in yet another foreign country, we helped locate the thieves, and turned the information over to our client.